sligara7/navigation_project/Report.md

 ##### &nbsp;

 ### 3. Implement Learning Algorithm
 The goal of the agent is to maximize reward in a given episode.
 In general, an environment contains a set of states.
 The agent will take an action, `A`, at each state, `S`  and earn a reward, `R`.
 Often the states and actions are paired together in a state, action pair within a tuple.
 The goal of the agent over a series of finite episodes is to learn which actions maximize cummulative reward over an episode.
-The knowledge of which action to take in each state, is a policy.
-The policy that maximizes reward is called the optimal policy.
+The knowledge of which action to take in each state, is a policy, `π`.
+The policy that maximizes reward is called the optimal policy, `π*`.
 As the optimal policy is not known in advance, the agent must interact and learn this through a series of trial and error.
 This type of algorithm is called **Q-Learning**.
+The optimal Q-function `Q*(s,a)` maximizes the total expected reward for an agent starting in state `s` and choosing action `a`.

 There are various reinforcement learning techniques to obtain the optimal policy - this project utilizes Temporal Differencing, which updates the policy with each step within an episode, instead of waiting to learn until an episode is completed.

-In the following sections, we'll describe each component of the algorithm in detail.
+Next, we willdescribe each component of the algorithm in more detail.